sebapersson/petab_sciml/docs/src/format.md

 ## [Mapping Table](@id mapping_table)

 Each neural network is assigned an Id in the PEtab SciML extension section of the PEtab problem [YAML](@ref YAML_file) file.
-The neural network Id is not a valid PEtab identifier, to avoid confusion about what a neural network Id refers to (e.g., parameters, inputs, outputs).
+To avoid confusion about what a neural network Id refers to (e.g., parameters, inputs, outputs), a neural network Id is not a valid PEtab identifier.
 Consequently, every neural network input, parameter, and output must be explicitly imported into the PEtab problem via the mapping table.
 Repeating parts of the PEtab standard, the key columns in the mapping table are:

 - **petabEntityId** [STRING, required]: A valid PEtab identifier is one that is not defined elsewhere in the PEtab problem.
 It can be referenced in the condition, hybridization, measurement, parameter, observable tables, and in the PEtab problem YAML file (if the variable refers to an array file), but not within the mechanistic model itself.
 - **modelEntityId** [STRING, required]: The neural network component that is mapped to the `petabEntityId`.
 For a neural network with Id `netId`, the valid identifiers are: